gekkehenkie11/Emporia-VUE-fix/README.md

 I've also just uploaded out.bin which is a precompiled version, ready to be flashed.
 And I've also just uploaded "out_full_16_ports_220V.bin" which expects 220V on all 16 ports, so in case you want a dedicated VUE 2 phase connections entirely (so each clamp goes to one of the 2 phases of each breaker that's connected to 2 out of 3 phases in your house)
+I've also just uploaded 2 other preflashed bins in case you want only 2 or 4 ports to connect to 2 phases.

 For more technical information see: https://github.com/emporia-vue-local/esphome/discussions/287